vinay-sj/Issue-Tracker/README.md

 * The best way to tacke the issue where the state remains the old one when the props of the component has changed is to assign a key property to the component that changes when a new issue is loaded.
 React uses this property to indicate that a component object cannot be reused if the key is different and a new one has to be constructed.
 * To store the validity status of each of the inputs in a state variable we have to add a new method called `invalidFields`.
 Initially, we have to set the state variable to an empty object for any new issue that's being loaded.
 * To pass in the `tag` property in the component, we have to use `React.createElement()` instead of using JSX as the tag name is a variable while rendering.
+* To update one or more fields in the document we can use MongoDB `update` command and use the `$set` operator to set the new values of field.
+* The fields that cannot be changed from the issue object need to be stripped off and copied.
+* To add a button to update a single field, it needs to initiate an action that can be a function passed in as a callback in the props.
+The callback needs to passed from `IssueList` via `IssueTable` to `IssueRow`.
+To identify which issue that action has to be applied on, we also have to receive a index of the issue in the table as another value in the props.
+We use this method for Update and Delete operation.

 ## Chapter 9